robertdj/cranitor/README.md

 A CRAN is nothing but compressed versions of package files (in `tar.gz` or `zip` format) in a certain folder structure and with a few metadata files.

-The *cranitor* package helps to organize a CRAN from creating it in the first place to updating it with new packages.
+The {cranitor} package helps to organize a CRAN from creating it in the first place to updating it with new packages.
 The goal is to have a CRAN that works with the built-in `install.packages` and `install_version` from the [remotes package](https://github.com/r-lib/remotes).

 Note that in order to make CRAN accessible it should be served over HTTP.
-The *cranitor* package does not provide hosting -- this should be done using other tools.
+The {cranitor} package does not provide hosting -- this should be done using other tools.
-If you want to try out *cranitor* , the tests show how to use the [servr package](https://github.com/yihui/servr) to perform the hosting.
+If you want to try out {cranitor}, the tests show how to use the [servr package](https://github.com/yihui/servr) to perform the hosting.

-My usecase for *cranitor* is to maintain a CRAN for internally developed packages.
+My usecase for {cranitor} is to maintain a CRAN for internally developed packages.
-As part of our continuous integration pipelines new versions of a package are first compressed/compiled and then imported into our CRAN using *cranitor*.
+As part of our continuous integration pipelines new versions of a package are first compressed/compiled and then imported into our CRAN using {cranitor}.

 # Installation

-*cranitor* is currently only available on GitHub and can be installed using e.g. the remotes package:
+{cranitor} is currently only available on GitHub and can be installed using e.g. the remotes package:

 ```
 remotes::install_github("robertdj/cranitor")